 iii.
 Then the execution of necessary documents for availing the facility including the security being given should be done with.

-3. The following documents should now be attached along with the e-form CHG-1:
+- The following documents should now be attached along with the e-form CHG-1:

 v.
 In the case there is a joint charge and consortium finance, particulars of other charge holders shall also be provided.

 viii.
 If the form namely, CHG-1 is not submitted within a period of 30 days but is filed within a period of 300 days, along with an application for condonation in form CHG-10, and also supported by a declaration from the Company Secretary or director of the company stating that the delay will not be affecting any of the rights which are held by the creditors shall be made by the company.
-After due compliance with the required procedure, the ROC shall issue a certificate of registration in required form namely CHG-2.
+After due compliance with the required procedure, the ROC shall issue a certificate of registration in the form needed, namely CHG-2.

 xiv.
 On approval of Form INC 28, get Form CHG-1 approved.
 The certificate of registration shall be issued by the Registrar in from CHG-2.